Dr Lindsey Rice

 -

-- Police and Policing (in particular criminal investigation, vulnerability and police training/education)
+- Police and Policing (in particular criminal investigation, police interviewing practice and police training/education)

-- Police Reform (in particularly, the civilianisation and privatisation of ‘core’ provision and services)
+- Police Reform (in particularly, the civilianisation and privatisation of ‘core’ provision and services and use of new technology and/or digital services)

 - Police Custody